The Next Generation

 By Dean Kirsten

-Unlike the early Thames panel, the newer 300E now featured metal floors and framing which finally got away from using wood to hold the backend together.
-During the five years of production of this (new) model, about the only changes made to the exterior was the grille design, and rear taillight assemblies.
+Unlike the early Thames panel, the newer 300E still featured wood floors, but framing was now all steel, which finally got away from using woodto hold the backend together.
+During the five years of productionof this (new) model, about the only changes made to the exteriorwas the grille design, and rear taillight assemblies.

 Paris auto show, October 1953 was the big debut of the new Ford Anglia.
 You can see the 1954 Ford Popular on the far left, which was introduced at the same show as a low cost alternative to more modern cars.